histfitter/histfitter/README.md

 ## Build and install

-Make your build directory and specify install directory.
+Make your build directory and specify an install directory.
 You have to point cmake to where the cloned source directory is located.
 ```
 mkdir build
 cd build